michael-nix/Digital-Filters-and-Estimation/Estimation/Estimating Centripetal Acceleration.md

 \mathbf{Q} = \mathbf{FQ}_a\mathbf{F}^\mathrm{T}
 ```

-Finally, we assume that because our three sensors—-GPS, gyroscope, accelerometer-—are all separate devices, even though they’re combined in one smartphone, have no overlapping uncertainties in their larger covariance matrix, $\mathbf{R}$:
+Finally, we assume that because our three sensors—-GPS, gyroscope, accelerometer-—are all separate devices, even though they're combined in one smartphone, have no overlapping uncertainties in their larger covariance matrix, $\mathbf{R}$:

 ```math
 \mathbf{R} =